jniemann66/ferocious/readme.md

 The main cause of potential clipping during sample rate conversion is overshoot effects from the FIR filter when a sharp transient is present in the input signal.
 (Unfortunately, this is an inevitable consequence of using digital filters, and although the effect can be reduced somewhat through good filter design, it can never be completely eliminated)

 **Options/Advanced Options/Enable Multi-Threading** uses the **--mt** option in ReSampler to enable multi-threading.
-This usually results in a significant speed improvement on multi-CPU systems. !
+This will result in a significant speed improvement on multi-CPU systems. !

 **Options/Advanced Options/Multi-Stage Conversion** - Perform conversion in multiple stages  (only available with ReSampler 2.0.2 or higher).
 Performing the conversion in multiple stages (usually 3) is more efficient, and will result in significantly faster conversions.

 **Options/Advanced Options/Use a Temp File** - Use a temp file to avoid repetition of conversion when clipping is detected.
 In older versions of ReSampler, when clipping was detected, the entire conversion was repeated with the appropriate gain decrease.
-In order to avoid this unnecessary waste of time and CPU, ReSampler can now store its intermediate results in a temp file to facilitate fast gain adjustment when clipping is detected.
+In order to avoid this unnecessary waste of time and CPU, ReSampler can now store its intermediate results in a temp file to facilitate fast gain adjustment.

-**Options/Enable tooltips** - Allows you to switch off the tooltips after you have become familiar with the controls, or switch them back on again as desired.
+**Options/Enable tooltips** - Allows you to switch-off the tooltips after you have become familiar with the controls, or switch them back on again as desired.

 **Options/Theme** - Allows a *theme* to be selected, which affects the appearance of the user interface.
 Themes are stored in .qss files, which are based on css, but use some non-standard properties which are specific to Qt.
 Themes are potentially highly customisable.
 Some sample themes are included in the distribution.